IIIF/api/source/api/presentation/3.0/index.md

 | ImageService2  | [Image API version 2][]  |
 | SearchService1 | [Search API version 1][] |

-A reference from a version 3 Presentation API document to a version 2 Image API end point would thus follow the pattern in this example:
+A reference from a version 3 Presentation API document to a version 2 Image API end point would thus follow the pattern in the example below.
+Consuming implementations should not expect to encounter the `type` and `profile` parameters in the representation returned from the `id`.

 ``` json-doc
 {